Massimiliano Frani: Music Pedagogy

-Frani has given seminars and masterclasses and presented lectures at universities, music academies, and conferences throughout the world.
-Examples include the Park City International Chamber Music Festival (USA), the Frankfurt University of Music and Performing Arts, the International Piano Academy Lake Como (Italy), and the ASPEN Education Group (USA).
+Frani had given seminars and masterclasses and presented lectures at universities, music academies, and conferences throughout the world.
+Examples included the Park City International Chamber Music Festival (USA), the Frankfurt University of Music and Performing Arts, the International Piano Academy Lake Como (Italy), and the ASPEN Education Group (USA).
 He worked with internationally known pedagogues like Joseph Banowetz, Edna Golandsky, Lee Kum-Sing and Arie Vardi.

-Frani is the initiator and director of the international project MET-Music Education Therapy™.
+Frani was the initiator and director of the international project MET-Music Education Therapy™.
 Combining music pedagogy, cognitive psychology and neuropsychiatry, MET follows an interdisciplinary approach to music for premature infants.